 The atmosphere that humane pedagogy creates is therapeutic and healing, inspiring and motivating, because each child is in a state of internal consent such as free choice, a state of joy, spiritual community, love and respect.

 12. Authoritarian pedagogy promotes a curriculum that must be realized at the cost of everything.
-Humane pedagogy emphasizes the overall development of the child through the learning process, even
+Humane pedagogy emphasizes the overall development of the child through the learning process, even if they has to compromise with the learning process.

-The school must be a place that is fair to both parties in the learning process.
-In most cases it is a place where the role of the participant, who has no voice for almost nothing, falls by inertia of the child.
+in the learning process.
+In most cases it is a place where the role

 Humane pedagogy educates people creatively, free-spirited, respectful of themselves and others, driven to change themselves and the environment in which they learn.
 Because such are the teachers who teach them.